Dozens wounded as Shiite parties clash with Lebanese police - France 24

 In the southern city of Sidon, young protesters also attacked a protest camp during the night, destroying several tents, an AFP correspondent reported.

-Young Hezbollah and Amal partisans have on several occasions attacked or tried to storm anti-government demonstrators over the past two months.

-The nationwide protests that broke out on October 17 have been largely peaceful, with the exception of the alleged use of excessive force by security forces against anti-government protesters over the weekend.
+"The economic crisis has broken the barrier of fear, or at least the barriers between different religious sects," he said.

+The international community has urged Lebanon to speed up the formation of a new government to implement economic reforms necessary to unlock billions of dollars in foreign aid.

-Prime minister Saad Hariri stepped down under street pressure on October 29.
+Prime minister Saad Hariri stepped down under street pressure less than two weeks into the protests.

-But no consensus has yet ben reached on a replacement and parliamentary consultations to name a new premier have been twice postponed.
+But no consensus has yet been reached on a replacement and parliamentary consultations to name a new premier have twice been postponed, the latest on Monday.

+Young Hezbollah and Amal supporters have attacked anti-government demonstrators on several occasions over the past two months, mostly angered by what they viewed as insults to their leaders.

+But the protests themselves have been mostly peaceful -- with the exception of some unprecedented clashes at the weekend.

 © 2019 AFP